 Reporting against actions described in this plan will be included within the Jandakot Airport Annual Environment Report (AER).
-In line with the Airports (Environmental Protection) Regulations 1996, the AER will be submitted to the Department of Infrastructure and Regional Development by 28th October each year.
-A copy of the report will be provided to DOE by 28th October each year.
+In line with the Airports (Environment Protection) Regulations 1997, the AER will be submitted to the Department of Infrastructure, Regional Development and Cities (DIRDC) by 28th October each year.
+A copy of the report will be provided to the Department of Environment and Energy (DOEE) by 28th October each year.